dindamajesty13/emotion-and-gender-prediction-system/README.md

 ## running prediction system in google colab
 1. sign in to https://www.kaggle.com/.
 2. click profile -> account -> API -> create new API Token.
+3. upload file emotion-and-gender-prediction-system.ipynb
-3. in upload file at google colab add your kaggle.json.
+4. in upload file at google colab add your kaggle.json.
-4. run all code and record your audio.
+5. run all code and record your audio.
-5. look at your gender and emotion prediction.
+6. look at your gender and emotion prediction.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)